KazunoriSumiya/mct-model-optimization/docs/_sources/api/api_docs/index.rst.txt

 wrapper
 ==============================
 - :ref:`wrapper<ug-wrapper>`: Util class for the Model Compression Toolkit (MCT) wrapper API.
-People who are not familiar with MCT specifications can easily use MCT.
+This class enables users to use MCT easily, without the need to know its specifications.

 Indices and tables
 ==================